Sinsy Nghipandua

-Rear Admiral Sinsy Ndeshi Bamba Nghipandua is a retired Namibian military officer whose last appointment served was as the Commander of the Namibian Navy.
-He was appointed the Commander of the Namibian Navy in 2017.
-Prior to that he served as Commander of Naval Operations with the rank of Rear Admiral.
+Rear Admiral Sinsy Ndeshi Bamba Nghipandua is a retired Namibian military officer who is currently serving as Director General of the Namibia Central Intelligence Service.
+His last military appointment he served as the commander of the Namibian Navy, to which he was appointed 2017.
+Prior to that he served as Commander of Naval Operations with the rank of Rear Admiral (Junior Grade).

 Career

 Exile

-Admiral Ngipandua joined People's Liberation Army of Namibia under SWAPO in exile in 1978 as a 17 year old teenager and received military training in the Soviet Union, Yugoslavia and Cuba.
+Admiral Nghipandua joined People's Liberation Army of Namibia under SWAPO in exile in 1978 as a 17-year-old and received military training in the Soviet Union, Yugoslavia and Cuba.

 NDF career

-Rear Admiral Nghipandua's career in the Namibian Defence Force started in 1990 as a captain after Namibia's independence when he was appointed as a Staff Officer 3 Military Intelligence Branch DHQ in the Namibian Army.
-In 1995 he attended the Naval Surface Warfare Course Brazil.
-In 2000 he was attached to the Brazilian Navy as a ship captain under instruction as an Executive Officer.
-Nghipandua became the first Namibian Ship Commanding Officer as he was appointed as captain of the Patrol Vessel NPV Oryx in 2002 with the rank of Commander.
-In 2005 he was appointed as the Commanding Officer of the Naval Base Capt (N) P.N.
-Sacharia with the rank of Navy Captain.
-In 2009 he was appointed as the Commander Naval Operations with the rank of Rear Admiral (JG).In 2017 he rose to the rank of Rear Admiral and appointed as Navy Commander he served in that position until his retirement in August 2020.
+Nghipandua's career in the Namibian Defence Force started in 1990 as a captain after Namibia's independence when he was appointed as a staff officer in the military intelligence branch of the Namibian Army.
+In 1995 he attended the Naval Surface Warfare Course in Brazil.
+In 2000 he was attached to the Brazilian Navy as a ship captain under instruction as an executive officer.
+Nghipandua became the first Namibian ship commanding officer as he was appointed as captain of the patrol vessel NPV Oryx in 2002 with the rank of Commander.
+In 2005 he was appointed as the commanding officer of the Naval Base Capt (N) P.N.
+Sacharia with the rank of navy Captain.
+In 2009 he was appointed as the commander naval operations with the rank of Rear Admiral (Junior Grade).
+In 2017 he rose to the rank of Rear Admiral and appointed as navy commander.
+He served in that position until his retirement in August 2020.

+Intelligence career

+In 2025, president Netumbo Nandi-Ndaitwah appointed Nghipandua as the Director General of Namibia Central Intelligence Service.